 Applicants are encouraged to integrate innovative approaches into their project concept notes and later in the full project proposal, exploring new and creative solutions that go beyond conventional methods and ideas.
 This can include targeting underserved or non-traditional groups, engaging with diverse stakeholders - including those with differing or opposing views - and developing unique activities that foster broader civic engagement.
-Projects that seek to bridge divides and build consensus through dialogue and collaboration or introduce new ways of addressing complex challenges related to natural resources and biodiversity, are particularly welcome.
+Projects that seek to bridge divides and build consensus through dialogue and collaboration or introduce new ways of addressing complex challenges related to civic education, are particularly welcome.

 Innovation can also be demonstrated through piloting new models of collaboration, utilizing digital technologies to engage citizens more effectively, or experimenting with novel educational approaches to raise awareness and inspire action.
 Applicants are invited to propose additional innovative elements that strengthen their projects, encourage inclusive participation, and contribute to the overarching goals of the Lighthouse Project.
 Proposals that show a commitment to exploring new pathways, achieving systemic change, and promoting constructive engagement between diverse groups are particularly encouraged.
-On a scientific and technical level, applicants are encouraged to demonstrate that they are familiar with and ready to apply digital tools to assess biodiversity and the state of natural resources, such as population count devices, and publicly accessible remote sensing data.